 This charming nearby square has a Mediterranean vibe in summer.
 Its relatively hidden location and its small size have protected it from mass tourism.
 Several nice bars and restaurants have their terraces under the large trees.

 Alternative boat hire in the western city center: Boats4rent

 In case you don’t fancy starting and finishing your boat rental at our dock in the southern city center, you could go for our colleagues Boats4rent Boat Hire.
-Their boats and their terms are almost the same as ours.
-But their location is pretty much at the other side of the city center.
-Their rentals start and end right next to the attractive Westerpark and its cultural hotspot Westergas.
+Their boats, service and terms are almost the same as ours.
+But their location is on the western side of the city center, right next to the Jordaan area.